mahdilotfi167/nsproxy/README.md

 - Run required containers using `docker compose up -f docker-compose.yml up -d`

 ### Install from source
+- Run `sudo make install` to build and install the project
+- Run `sudo systemctl start nsproxy` to start the server
+#### Uninstallation
+- Run `sudo make uninstall` to stop and remove installed files

 ## Configuration
 You can override the following configurations in the `/etc/nsproxy.json` file.